sageserpent-open/curium/README.md

 identity spans across tranches - this allows the number of objects stored over a sequence of tranches to comfortably exceed `Integer.MAX_VALUE`.
 As long as the client code doesn't try to store more than that many new objects into a single tranche at a time, then you're good.

+### Where is the Maven distribution? ###

+Right now, I still consider this an experimental technology, albeit one with a fair bit of usage.
+If you use it, like it and want it to become a more shrink-wrapped item, raise an issue on GitHub.